‘Music Was Too Loud’: Louisiana Cops Kill Unarmed Black Man After Neighbor Complains - NewsBreak

 Officer Alexander Tyler, who was hired by SPD in May of 2021, has been placed on administrative leave pending an ongoing investigation.

-According to WBRZ , the FBI and the Justice Department’s Civil Rights Division about the shooting.
+According to WBRZ , the FBI and the Justice Department’s Civil Rights Division have been contacted about the shooting.

 Alonzo Bagley’s death comes just a month after Tyre Nichols was brutally beaten and killed by Memphis police after he was pulled over at a traffic stop for “reckless driving.”